Keycloak with openZro Self-Hosted

 Standalone Setup (Advanced)

-For detailed instructions on the standalone setup, see the Keycloak SSO with openZro Self-Hosted (Advanced) documentation.
+For detailed standalone instructions, see Keycloak SSO with openZro Self-Hosted (Advanced).

 Troubleshooting